Should I Fire My Accident Attorney? 6 Warning Signs You Need a Better Lawyer Now

 4. Your Attorney Lacks Expertise in Personal Injury Law

-Not all attorneys specialize in personal injury cases.
+Not all lawyers specialize in personal injury cases.
 Some lawyers take on any case they can get, even if they lack experience in the field.
 A lawyer who primarily practices bankruptcy or family law may not have the knowledge needed to maximize your injury claim.

 If your lawyer seems unfamiliar with personal injury laws, struggles to answer your questions, or lacks trial experience, it may be best to consult a more experienced attorney.